.gif on how songwriting evolves with its musicians

 From when you first started to now, how has your approach towards music evolved?

-din: That’s a tough question.
-If I’m answering with regards to our approach towards making music… I used to think that if I had the best and latest gear / plugins / whatever then I’d be able to great music.
-I’d save up to buy all these things that I never fully utilised.
-So over the years I’ve come to concentrate less on acquiring new gear and more on getting to know what I already have better and more fully.
+din: That is a tough question.
+If I am answering with regards to our approach towards making music… I used to think that if I had the best and latest gear or plugins or whatever, then I would be able to make great music.
+I saved up to buy things that I never fully utilised.
+Over the years, I have come to concentrate less on acquiring new gear and more on getting to know what I already have better and more fully.

 Share with us your most comfortable approach towards songwriting.
 Do you write together, or is there a designated songwriter?

-We do it a variety of ways.
-Because we’ve had crazy hectic full-time jobs for the last 5 years, most of our released music has been written over Dropbox -- Din sends over an Ableton file with beats, I send back some chords layered over it, he throws on a bassline, I sing over some harmonies, etc. and we sort of ping-pong like this until we feel a track is done.
-Only then do we get together to debate over things we liked or didn’t like, and edit it down till we both like it as much as the other.
+We do it in a variety of ways.
+Because we have had crazy hectic full-time jobs for the past five years, most of our released music has been written over Dropbox.
+Din sends over an Ableton file with beats, and I send back some chords layered over it.
+He throws on a bassline and I sing over some harmonies.
+We sort of ping-pong like this until we feel a track is done.
+Only then do we get together to debate over things we liked or did not like, and edit it down until we both like it as much as the other.

-On the rare occasion we do have real time together to jam, we sit somewhere and set up all our gear and sort of just improvise on various instruments, recording along the way when we like certain elements, then eventually put them altogether.
-The only thing I do on my own is lyric / melody writing… in the privacy of my own bedroom when everything is over, because I get a little self-conscious about that sort of thing.
+On the rare occasion that we do have time to jam together, we sit somewhere and set up all our gear and sort of just improvise on various instruments, recording along the way when we like certain elements, then eventually put them altogether.
+The only thing I do on my own is lyric or melody writing, in the privacy of my own bedroom when everything is over, because I get a little self-conscious about that sort of thing.

 What is one most misunderstood perception of songwriting?

-weish: I haven’t really heard anything weird about songwriting!
+weish: I have not really heard anything weird about songwriting!
 And you know, the process can be so different from person to person.

 How do you gain inspiration?

 din: I personally think the whole “I need to be inspired to create art” thing is quite silly.
-If you’re going to sit around to wait for inspiration then it’ll never come.
+If you are going to sit around to wait for inspiration, then it will never come.
 You just have to start.
-I mean, if you’re feeling saturated or sick of something that you’re working on, take a break and come back to it whenever.
+I mean, if you are feeling saturated or sick of something that you are working on, take a break and come back to it whenever.
 The point is, you just have to start.

 weish: We inadvertently are inspired by everything around us, really, without ever explicitly looking for inspiration.
 Life is so rich.
 Many of our songs were actually responses to other work, too, like films or literary texts.